Creating a plugin

 command.

-In the "Code" section, upload the HTML file you generated from running yarn build
+On the plugin configuration page, under "Upload and preview plugin," upload an HTML file you generated from running yarn build

 in the previous steps.